 Motohiro Kawashima / Yuzo Koshiro, 1994

-Throughout the early 1990s, Yuzo Koshiro just wouldn’t stop breaking new ground.
-The proto-symphonic strains of Actraiser, the ever-more daring music of the Streets of Rage franchise that was the first to import electronic club music of the era into game soundtracks… and then there’s Eye of the Beholder, nothing less than a unique reimagination of what fantasy scores can sound like.
-Progressive techno as the aural backdrop for a high-fantasy dungeon crawler?
-It sounds like a bizarre concept, but such is the brilliance of Koshiro and co-composer Motohiro Kawashima’s compositions that their approach clicks.
+Throughout the early 1990s, Yuzo Koshiro refused to stop breaking new ground: the proto-symphonic sweep of Actraiser, the club-music import of Streets of Rage… and then Eye of the Beholder, a genuinely radical reimagining of what fantasy music could sound like.
+Progressive techno as the backdrop for a high-fantasy dungeon crawler might sound like a stunt, but Koshiro and co-composer Motohiro Kawashima make it click through sheer compositional control.

 Lords of Thunder Soundtrack